 What is sustainability?
 And what is meant by sustainable action?
 If you're looking for answers to these questions, you've come to the right place!
-It's great that in the media or in everyday conversations with colleagues and friends, there is more and more talk about a sustainable lifestyle is talked about and discussed.
-But what exactly does sustainability mean?
-The term itself is not very specific.
+It's great that in the media or in everyday conversations with colleagues and friends, more and more people are talking about the best possible sustainable lifestyle is talked about and discussed.

 In this article, I would like to give you a simple, tangible definition and show you what sustainable action is all about.
 Let's go!